The Citadel and University of Charleston, SC Graduate School Joint Degree Programs

 It is recommended that Joint Program students acquire an ID from both institutions.
 Citadel students can acquire a student ID through One Card Services and a College of Charleston student ID by visiting Cougar Card Services.

-The management of the program is vested in a joint program committee composed of representatives of the history departments at both institutions.
+The management of the program is vested in a joint program committee composed of representatives of the departments at both institutions.
 This committee includes the director and the associate director (the latter two positions rotate between the two institutions).
 Your academic advisor will be a faculty member at your home institution.

 You will participate in commencement exercises at your home institution.